backstage/backstage/.changeset/heavy-monkeys-drum.md

 '@backstage/plugin-scaffolder-backend': minor
 ---

-Add `fetch:partial` templating action.
+Add partial templating to `fetch:template` action.

-- For all files with extension `.njk`, apply templating logic and strip extension.
-The extension is configurable.
+If an `extension` input is given, only files with that extension get their content processed.
+If `extension` is `true`, the `.njk` extension is used.
+The `extension` input is incompatible with both `cookiecutterCompat` and `copyWithoutRender`.

-- All other files get copied.
+All other files get copied.

-- All output paths are subject to applying templating logic.
+All output paths are subject to applying templating logic.